Tonisark/Telegram-Import/README.md

    - Outputs: `WhatsApp Chat - ToniStark.zip`

 4. **Import to Telegram**:
-   - Mobile/Desktop: Settings > Data and Storage > Import Chat History > Select ZIP.
+   - Mobile/Desktop: Settings > Data and Storage > Import Chat History > Select ZIP
+   - Or Simply go inside File manager and Share the .zip file for telegram if you done all things right it will detect it as import file
    - Choose target chat/user.

 ## Detailed Usage